adpopescu/trackingAlgorithm/README.md

 -------------------------------------------------------------------------------
--  RealPDT - Real-time People Detection and Tracking system
+-  RealPDT (modified) - Real-time People Detection and Tracking system
 -------------------------------------------------------------------------------

-This is a real-time RGB-D based people detection and tracking system, which can get its input from kinect based cameras or recorded sequences of stereo cameras.
+This is a modified version of the real-time RGB-D based people detection and tracking system, which can get its input from kinect based cameras or recorded sequences of depth cameras.

+This distribution removes support for stereo cameras and adds support for loading sequences recorded with freenect (fakenect).

-This system is presented in
+The original system is presented in

 Real-Time RGB-D based People Detection and Tracking for Mobile Robots and Head-Worn Cameras
 O. Hosseini Jafari, D. Mitzel, B. Leibe